SPECIAL LECTURE SERIES

 US Seminar Date: Friday, May 16, 2025

-US Seminar Time: 9:00 – 11:30 AM Eastern Time
+US Seminar Time: 9:00 AM – 11:00 AM Eastern Time

 Prerequisites: Open to all CAPA students and graduates

-Course Size: Maximum 20 participants
+Course Size: Maximum 35 participants

 Course Fee: $20 USD

-Description: This seminar is open to all CAPA students and graduates, regardless of experience level, who wish to become more comfortable addressing sexuality and sexual issues in their work with individuals and couples.
-The seminar will help therapists feel more at ease discussing topics that many find private or awkward, such as sex and money.
+The seminar will help therapists feel more at ease discussing topics that many find private or awkward, such as sex and other topics that cause shame.
 We will explore how sexual problems in relationships can stem from underlying relational issues, and how poor communication about sexual needs (even in strong relationships) can prevent intimacy from growing.
 We will discuss how most people ultimately desire to integrate love and sex in a meaningful way, and that this process requires work and guidance.
+This is to for therapists to gain comfort and understand how to deepen the treatment by understanding themes more comprehensively.

 Course Objectives:

-Students will learn to recognize how sexual problems often arise from relational issues, and how improving communication about desire can foster greater emotional and sexual intimacy.
+2. Students will learn to recognize how sexual problems often arise from relational issues, and how improving communication about desire can foster greater emotional and sexual intimacy.

 Examples of common questions that students grapple with include:

-"I would like to learn how to treat premature ejaculation"
+• "I would like to learn how to treat premature ejaculation."

-"I would like to understand how to work with vaginismus"
+• "I would like to understand how to work with vaginismus."

-" I would like to learn more about connecting sex and love with a patient"
+• "I would like to learn more about connecting sex and love with a patient."

-"I would like to address why my patient is avoiding sex with a partner she loves"
+• "I would like to address why my patient is avoiding sex with a partner she loves."

-"I would like to learn about bringing up sexual issues I feel are a theme and how to overcome my embarrassment"
+• "I would like to learn about bringing up sexual issues I feel are a theme and how to overcome my embarrassment."

-Bio: Brenda A. Lewis, LCSW, is an experienced sex therapist focused on sexuality, relationships and intimacy concerns in individuals and couples for more than 30 years.
+Bio: Brenda A. Lewis, LCSW, is an experienced sex and regular psychotherapist focused on sexuality, relationships and intimacy concerns in individuals and couples for more than 30 years.
 Embracing a wide range of ages, backgrounds and cultures, Brenda works with sexual dysfunction in men and women and emotional themes involving intimacy and all aspects of sexuality and gender themes.
 It's important and imperative to find the uniqueness of everyone's story and find a healing way to make the present fulfilling.
 Brenda strives to address non-working elements in a supportive, non-judgmental and collaborative way.
 Together, Brenda looks to discover, understand and to resolve recurring obstacles to the well-being of the individual and or couple.

-If you have any questions about the seminar, please contact Brenda A. Lewis, LCSW directly at dearbrendalcsw@gmail.com.
+If you have any questions about the seminar, please contact Izzi Beaulieu at izzi.beaulieu.capachina.org.